IngestAI/deepmark/README.md

     </div>
 </h1>

-<p align="center">Deepmark AI empowers organizations to make informed decisions when navigating through the most important performance metrics of Large Language Models.</p>
+<p align="center">Deepmark AI empowers Generative AI builders to make informed decisions when chosing among Large Language Models (LLM), enabling seamless assessment of various LLM on your own data so your GenAI-powered solution has predictable and reliable performance.</p>

 # Introduction